American University, Washington, D.C.

 I love American University so much that I got three degrees there.

-Accepted into the Honors Program, I was able to graduate with Cum Laude in both my Political Science and Journalism degrees.
+Accepted into the Honors Program, I was able to graduate Cum Laude in both my Political Science and Journalism degrees.
 I graduated in May 2025 and was able to do so in just six semesters.

 With a love of my Political Science and Journalism undergrad degrees, as well as an admiration of the School of Public Affairs and School of Communication, I applied to the combined Bachelor’s and Master’s program for an MA in Political Communication, an interdisciplinary degree offered jointly between both schools.